If you look at the orange peel, it's shiny as if it's oiled.

 Same Tag Why don't you make your own natural perfume using lemon or orange?

-Same Tag Please recommend a nude lip with an orange tone
+Same Tag Please recommend some orange lipsticks

 Same Tag Is there any red lip tint that has an orange color?